Automation-Research-Team/aist_robotiq/o2as_fastening_tools/README.md

 # How to use
 ## About action service

+The action topic is "o2as_fastening_tools/fastening_gripper_control_action" and the action is defined in o2as_msgs.

 load gripper info file. (fastening_tools.yaml)

 To use the action service, use "fastening_tool_name" and "speed" or "duration" and "direction".